 Safe drying temperature and time

 It is important that the meat strips reach a sufficient temperature in the drying process to kill harmful pathogens that may cause foodborne illness.
-A food dehydrator, or your oven, should maintain a temperature of at least 145 to 155 F for 4 to 6 hours when drying meat.
-But, to ensure the meat strips reach a temperature where pathogens are destroyed, the University of Wisconsin recommends heating the jerky (after drying) in a preheated 275 F oven for 10 minutes.
+Dry in a food dehydrator, or oven, maintaining a temperature of at least 145 to 155 F for 6 hours.
+To ensure the meat strips reach a temperature where pathogens are destroyed, the University of Wisconsin recommends heating the jerky (after drying) in a preheated 275 F oven for 10 minutes.
 This method, as a final step in the drying process, achieves an extra margin of safety and produces a quality jerky product

 After drying, heat the jerky in a preheating 275 oven for 10 minutes to ensure a safe product.